Karl Lorch

 Karl P. Lorch Jr. (June 14, 1950 – September 23, 2013) was an American professional football player.
 He played as a defensive end with the Washington Redskins of the National Football League (NFL) for six seasons.
 He also played in the World Football League (WFL) for The Hawaiians and the United States Football League (USFL) for the Chicago Blitz, Arizona Wranglers and Arizona Outlaws.
 Lorch wore #71 for the Washington Redskins.

 Professional career

-Lorch was selected by the Miami Dolphins in the ninth round of the 1973 NFL draft.
+Lorch was selected 234th overall by the Miami Dolphins in the ninth round of the 1973 NFL draft.